AnnaLindeberg/AOC24/README.md

 ## Day 13: Claw Contraption
 Oh..
 These are linear diophantine equations.
 Or I guess equation systems of linear diophantine equations.
 I can sort of do it by hand but not so eager to manage it with a computer.
 This will have to wait, if ever...

+## Day 14: Restroom Redoubt
+Spent way way way to much time debugging like 6 rows of code I *knew* was correct, since the grid looked nothing like it should after 100 seconds.
+Turns out I had dropped every single negation sign while reading the input.
+For part 2: hahaha that's the least well-defined question I've seen in AOC.
+I need to learn some basics of a GUI to make it work